inpla/inpla/README.md

   ```

 ### Interactive mode (multi-thread version)
-* There is an execution option `-t` in order to specify the number of threads in a thread pool.
+* There is an execution option `-t` that specifies the number of threads in a thread pool.
 For instance, by invoking with `-t 4` Inpla populates 4 threads in the thread pool:

   ```
   $ ./inpla -t 4